University may feel like a big financial commitment, but support is available. Don’t let money worries get in the way of your university education.

-University is a no doubt a big investment and it can be daunting thinking about how you are going to pay for it and manage during your studies.
+University is no doubt a big investment and it can be daunting thinking about how you are going to pay for it and manage during your studies.
 The important thing to remember is that there is a range of financial support available as well as guidance to help you through the process.

 These pages provide information for prospective UK students about tuition fees, financial support and scholarships at the University of Bolton.

 The financial support you are entitled to apply for from the Government varies depending on your choice of programme, whether you are studying full-time or part-time, and your individual circumstances.

 We also offer a range of financial awards/fee waivers available to students both from the University and from external bodies.
 Take a look at our Scholarships and Bursary page to find out what is available to you.